meltano/meltano/docs/src/plugins/loaders/redshift.md

 - [Environment variable](/docs/configuration.html#configuring-settings): `TARGET_REDSHIFT_FLUSH_ALL_STREAMS`
 - Default: `false`

-Flush and load every stream into Postgres when one batch is full.
+Flush and load every stream into Redshift when one batch is full.
 Warning: This may trigger the COPY command to use files with low number of records.

 #### How to use